ashleybaxter/iamashley/_posts/2017-02-06-why-i-launched-with-one-product.markdown

 Jack started with just one type of insurance.

-I'm glad I did.
-If I was to build another business I'd adopt the same approach.
+Despite it not being the industry norm to offer only one type of cover, I'm glad I did.
+If I was to build another business I'd adopt the same one product approach.
 Below are the reasons why.

 <h3>Avoid Making Assumptions By Gathering Data</h3>